 Founded in 2005, we offer institutional investors targeted opportunities in the Asia-Pacific region and the United States and have over USD 2 billion in assets under management.
 Our assets include sustainable timber plantations, rural land, and conservation investments related to ecosystem restoration and protection.
 New Forests focuses on managing our clients’ assets for a future in which landscapes will encompass both production and conservation values.
-New Forests manages over 500,000 hectares of land and forests and is headquartered in Sydney with offices in San Francisco and Singapore.
+New Forests manages more than 600,000 hectares of land and forests and is headquartered in Sydney with offices in San Francisco and Singapore.

 New Forests’ investment strategies take into account a long-term view of economic and market trends and emphasise positive environmental, social, and development outcomes.
 We concentrate on buying well and then steadily adding value through productivity enhancements, market development, and a focus on commercial management.